GMina365/BP_DS_and_Algorithms_tasks/Week 02/Chapter 05.md

 		    __________________________________________________________________

 <h2>Suppose you have these four hash functions that work with strings:<br><br>
-a.
-Return “1” for all input.<br>
+A. Return “1” for all input.<br>
-b.
-Use the length of the string as the index.<br>
+B. Use the length of the string as the index.<br>
-c.
-Use the first character of the string as the index.
+C. Use the first character of the string as the index.
 So, all strings<br>
 &nbsp;&nbsp;&nbsp;&nbsp;starting with a are hashed together, and so on.<br>
-d.
-Map every letter to a prime number: a = 2, b = 3, c = 5, d = 7,<br>
+D. Map every letter to a prime number: a = 2, b = 3, c = 5, d = 7,<br>
 &nbsp;&nbsp;&nbsp;&nbsp;e = 11, and so on.
 For a string, the hash function is the sum of all<br>
 &nbsp;&nbsp;&nbsp;&nbsp;the characters modulo the size of the hash.
 For example, if your<br>
 &nbsp;&nbsp;&nbsp;&nbsp;hash size is 10, and the string is “bag”, the index is 3 + 2 + 17 %<br>